• Skip to main content

 At first glance, the tree looks unusually dense, as if it’s overflowing with thick green leaves.
 But in several London neighborhoods, this striking sight has nothing to do with foliage.
 As night falls, these trees are not filled with leaves at all — they are completely covered in ring-necked parakeets.

-As the sun sets, the birds gather together in massive numbers, settling into the branches for the night.
-Their bright green feathers blend so closely that the individual birds become almost impossible to distinguish.
+As the sun sets, the birds gather in massive numbers, settling into the branches for the night.
+Their bright green feathers blend so closely that individual birds become almost impossible to distinguish.
 From a distance, the tree appears to glow, ripple, and shift, creating the illusion that it is alive.

 Reader Interactions